gremo/symfony-sail/README.md

 - ✅ Utilize the existing `.env.local` file that you are already familiar with
 - ✅ Doctrine `DATABASE_URL` parsing, promoting DRY principle
 - ✅ A fully set of Visual Studio Code (opinionated) preconfigured extensions
-- ✅ Open multiple Sail projects simultaneously with automatic port forwarding
+- ✅ Open multiple projects simultaneously with automatic port forwarding
 - ✅ Pre-built base images for quick project startup
 - ✅ Automatic www redirection to non-www version
 - ✅ Timezone works for all services and it's synced with PHP timezone